 Not 'Out Of The Woods Yet': Trump's Health Remains At Risk, Doctors Say

-President Trump was discharged from Walter Reed National Military Medical Center and returned to the White House Monday evening.
-He gave reporters a double thumbs-up on his way in the doors, and his doctors earlier on Monday said, "He's up and back to his old self."
+President Trump was discharged from Walter Reed National Military Medical Center and returned to the White House on Monday evening.
+He gave reporters a double thumbs-up on his way through the doors, and his doctors earlier on Monday said, "He's up and back to his old self."

 But he's a few days into his diagnosis with COVID-19, a novel disease that doctors are still learning how best to treat.
 And, medical experts say, he may still be in a danger zone.